What is Reflexology Certification?

 Is being “certified” the same as being “Licensed”?

-NO – certification means you are recognized by a School or Association -License is “permission to practice” and is granted by a Local / State agency.
+NO – certification means you are recognized by a School or Association -License is “permission to practice” and is granted by a Local / State government agency.

 Are Certification Boards recognized by any State or Federal Agencies?